 - Is transport easy to access for visiting family and friends?

 What should you consider when choosing a retirement home or aged care facility?

-When making the decision to move to a retirement home or aged care facility, there are several factors to consider when making the decision.
-Here is a breakdown of the factors to consider when choosing an aged care or retirement home.
+When making the decision to move to a retirement home or aged care facility, there are several factors to consider.
+These include:

 There are legal implications of signing a contract for a retirement village so it’s important to get advice before committing.

-This an important factor, as it this will have an impact on overall happiness, and well-being.
+This an important factor, as this will have an impact on overall happiness and well-being.
 Where the community is located and what facilities they offer are important questions to factor into your decision making.
 Some villages offer tennis courts, pools and other facilities.

 Another significant factor to consider is how close the community is located to family and friends.
 Or perhaps the preferred location might be a matter of the surrounding environment.
 Is being close to the sea, or being surrounded by nature an important factor?

 This is another factor to consider as it will have a massive impact on the overall lifestyle experienced in the villages.
 Such amenities may include libraries, barbeque areas, restaurants and swimming pools.